rafachurre/Arduino_MathsGame/README.md

 # Arduino MathsGame

 Maths game for Arduino.
-This game is part of a [link](https://www.google.com "Candy Dispenser project")
+This game is part of a [Candy Dispenser project](https://github.com/rafachurre/Arduino_candyDispenserMathsGame "Candy Dispenser project")

 ## Dependencies